ollej/macroquad-introduktion/macroquad-introduction-book-english/src/README.md

 ## Game development guide

 In this guide we will be developing a game from scratch.
 In each chapter we will add a small feature to the game that explains a part of the Macroquad library.
 In the beginning the game will be very simple, but at the end of the guide you will have built a complete game with graphics and sound.
-You will also be able to build the game for desktop, the web, as well as mobile devices.
+You will also be able to build the game for desktop computers, the web, as well as mobile devices.

 The game we are making is a classic shoot 'em up where the player controls a spaceship that has to shoot down enemies flying down from the top of the screen.

 At the end of every chapter there is a short quiz where you can see how much you've learned.
-The answers are anonymous and are not stored anywhere.
+The answers are anonymous and are only stored in your browser.

 ```admonish tip title="Challenge" class="challenge"
 This image is the teacher Ferris who will show up at the end of every chapter